xircleag/modscore/README.md

         > 90
 - **silent**: A property that does not trigger any events on changing.
 Used for performance, and to avoid repeatedly triggering "all" subscriptions for internal properties
+- **silentInit**: A property that lets you change the default behavior when initializing a property of NOT firing events and updaters.
+Override this with:

+        var Animal = m_.Model.extend({
+            name: "Animal",
+            properties: {
+                age: {
+                    type: "integer",
+                    defaultValue: 1,
+                    silentInit: false // now fires events before object has finished initializing }
+            }
+        });
 ### Step 6: Add methods to refine property behaviors

 - **Adjuster**: You can add an adjuster method for your property to adjust the value being set.